 1. SCHOOL SIZE

-Our 9th grade program is located on our Lincoln campus and has 15 students.
+Our new-to-Carroll 8th grade students with our 9th grade program is located on our Lincoln campus and has 35 students.

 Our students are from over 70 different communities.